codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Atlassian Stash

 Atlassian stash is only available for an on-premise connection.
 Follow the same instructions as Bitbucket.
-You also need to enter to provide the URL of the Stash server in your organization
+You also need to provide the URL of the Stash server in your organization

 ## Using your git provider

-Once your provider is active, you can add a new project into Codefresh and the during the repository selection screen you will have access to the additional setting providers
+Once your provider is active, you can add a new project into Codefresh and then during the repository selection screen you will have access to the additional git providers.

 {% include image.html
 lightbox="true"